 Here we open the same binary file and then read in the bytes.
 BinaryReader here provides some useful properties.
 When you run the next program, you will see all the ints recovered.

 Note We see that BinaryReader receives a FileStream.
 This is returned by File.Open.

-Sizeof.
-In the example, I used sizeof(int).
+Here We use sizeof int.
 This evaluates to the integer value 4 and always will, but it might be preferable for clarity.
-If you can't remember how many bytes are in an integer, you may have bigger problems.Sizeof

 int v = b.ReadInt32();